MapRock/TimeMolecules/tutorials/time_molecules_hook/readme.md

 # Seeing the Hook: Time Molecules, CEP, and the Enterprise Uncanny Valley

 This document describes the Time Molecules process for the analysis of adversarial situations.
-That includes frauds, competitive games such as chess, and any other situation where imperfect information is the key asset.
+That includes frauds, competitive games such as Texas Hold'em Poker, and any other situation where imperfect information is the key asset.

 It lays out how Time Molecules pulls together <b>P</b>robability (Tuple Correlation Web and Time Molecules), <b>L</b>ogic (Prolog), <b>O</b>ntology (knowledge graphs), and <b>D</b>ata (BI semantic layer) into a foundation for a level of "enterprise awareness".
 I call it P.L.O.D. ... hahaha ... just my odd sense of humor.